 These small, bright white flowers symbolize:

 And that’s just to name a few!
-There is a lot more to tell about the meaning behind what baby’s breath is symbolic of.
+There is a lot more to tell about the symbolic meanings behind this famous bloom.

 Who would’ve guessed it?
 Baby’s breath is a symbol of newborn babies and usually gifted to them and their parents.
-Symbolic of innocence and purity, this little flower represents everything that is nice, kind and loving.
+Symbolic of innocence and purity, this little flower represents everything nice, kind, and loving.

 Baby’s breath is also a symbol of the Holy Spirit.
-This flower is often used in Christian ceremonies and we can often see it as a part of flower arrangements.
+This bloom is often used in Christian ceremonies, and we can often see it as a part of flower arrangements.

-Baby’s breath symbolizes self-discipline and it is linked to the ability of people to devote their lives to something more important and higher than themselves.
-This symbolic meaning is often tied to prayer and ability of a human being to be in touch with the higher forces.
+Baby’s breath symbolizes self-discipline and it is linked to people’s ability to devote their lives to something more substantial and more powerful than themselves.
+This symbolic meaning is often tied to prayer and a human being’s ability to be in touch with the higher forces.

 While not as common, baby’s breath also comes in a few other various colors outside of its normal white hue.